King of the Mountain (race)

 The King of the Mountain is an annual mountain climb race held in Pomona, in the Australian state of Queensland and organised by the Cooroy-Pomona Lions Club.
 Since its first formal race in 1959 following a bet in the Railway Hotel in 1958, the race has become a local holiday involving the district schools and a carnival like atmosphere.

 Course

 The original course was from the Railway Hotel (now demolished) to the top of Mount Cooroora and back.
-The 1979-2021 course went from the ANZ Bank to the top and back.
-The 2022-Present course is 1km longer but still starts from the old ANZ Bank building.
+The 1979–2021 course went from the ANZ Bank to the top and back.
+The 2022–Present course is 1 km longer but still starts from the old ANZ Bank building.

-Established
+History

 In 1958, Bruce Samuels, a local footballer and railway porter in the town ran to the top of Mount Cooroora as a hangover cure.
 After being called out, a timed run was held on 22 March 1958 with Samuels completing the run in 40 minutes.
 In 1959, Brisbane local Barry Webb took up the challenge and completed it in 35:00.
 On 27 June 1959, the first formal race was held with Frank Mainwaring taking the title with a time of 31:51.

+On 1 March 2024, the Pomona Lions Club announced in a public statement that the race was permanently cancelled following a raft of strict conditions put in place by the Queensland Parks and Wildlife Service (QPWS).
+In a public statement by the Department of Environment, Science and Innovation issued on 2 March, they said "In recent years the entry numbers have been limited to 80 competitors at QPWS’s request, the only amendment requested this year has been that the start is staggered over two stages of 40 competitors each."
+The resulting public comment has called for the event to be held as per usual in July with the new condition inplace.